masc-ucsc/livehd/docs/projects.md

 should be able to run (the mmap_remap does not exist in OS X, but a more costly alternative is implemented for OS X, just not tested and it seems faulty).

+The main issue is the creation of the dynamic library used with yosys interface.
+If it can not be easily fixed, the best solution would be to use the json interface instead.

 The main areas that need some attentions:

 * Fix mmap_lib tests to pass on OS X
 * Make sure that the lbench performance statistics gathering do not create issues (not available in OS X)
+* Can we handle the yosys liblgyosys.so library?
+If not, make the json more automatic/transparent for OS X flow

 Windows support is through WSL.
 It works fine.